tanaytan/ese-3060-project/README.md

 ### Hardware Requirements

-- NVIDIA A100 GPU recommended
+- NVIDIA A100-PCIe GPU to reproduce
 - CUDA 11.7+
 - NVIDIA Driver 515.105.01 or compatible